amine7777/ansible-role-packer/README.md

 Ansible role: Packer
 =========

-This role helps you to install minikube on your linux machine.
+This role helps you to install packer on your linux machine.

 |Travis|GitHubActions|Quality|Downloads|Version|